aigis-styleguide/aigis/src/en/Documantation/templates.md

 `component` value is Array which contains Object.
 The Object has HTML of the component.

-For example, you wrote the following compponent in your CSS.
+For example, you wrote the following component in your CSS.

 ```yaml
 ---